-Mozart IX—Journey’s Lamp Light, our first chamber concert of the Mozart Journey, will feature sixteen of the St Charles Singers and will be presented in two very special settings; the newly renovated Shrine of St. Frances Xavier Cabrini in Chicago’s Lincoln Park neighborhood, and in our home performance venue, Baker Church, St. Charles, IL.
+Mozart IX—Journey’s Lamp Light, our first chamber concert of the Mozart Journey, will feature sixteen of the St Charles Singers and will be presented in two very special settings; the newly renovated The National Shrine of St. Frances Xavier Cabrini in Chicago’s Lincoln Park neighborhood, and in our home performance venue, Baker Church, St. Charles, IL.
 For more details on this October 4th and 5th concert click here.

 Start your Christmas and holiday season with a joyful note as we present Candlelight Carols – St. Charles Singers annual well-loved, and always sold-out early concerts presented on December 5, 6 and 7 in Chicago and St Charles.
 For more details click here.

 In March 2015 we welcome guest conductor Craig Hella Johnson (Conspirare) to lead the Singers in a concert entitled Inspired.
 Mr. Johnson is renowned as one of today’s most influential voices in choral conducting, Johnson brings rich imagination to his programs and is known for crafting musical journeys to create deep connections between performer and listener.
 For more details on this March 7th and 8th concert click here.